raptium/rusty-zip/README.md

 - Create ZIP files with legacy ZipCrypto encryption
 - Add files from disk or memory
+- Support for both file paths and file-like objects
 - Simple Python API with Rust performance
 - Cross-platform compatibility